sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 Initially, you face the eternally conflicting decision: to click on anything related to recursion or to avoid a headache.
 Luckily, this challenge was not as terrifying as it originally seemed.

 ### Overview of the Challenge

+Question: I caught my co-worker moving some weird files on a USB, can you tell me whats going on?
+{: .box-error}

 The provided pcap traffic sets the tone for this forensics weekend, featuring the Universal Serial Bus, also known to us commonwealth pigs as USB.
 As you dig through the traffic, all you see is the usual chaos that might or might not lead somewhere.
 In this or any other case, you also want to see other tools chew on the interesting parts to either support or disprove your ideas while you scream into a pillow.

 Let’s take a stroll with our good old pal, binwalk, first.